apace7/local_volume_database/README.md

     import astropy.table as table
     dwarf_mw = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_mw.csv')
+    # or from the release page
+    dwarf_mw = table.Table.read('https://github.com/apace7/local_volume_database/releases/download/v0.0.2/dwarf_all.csv')

 ### ACKNOWLEDGEMENT:

-If you use this in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the database paper (once it is written).
+If you use this in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the database paper.
 It is highly encouraged to cite the input references of the database if they are used in your work.
-An example in latex is: This work has made use of the Local Volume Database\footnote{\url{https://github.com/apace7/local_volume_database }}.
+An example in latex is: This work has made use of the Local Volume Database\footnote{\url{https://github.com/apace7/local_volume_database }} \citep{}.
+The BibTex of the citation is available here.

 ### INSTALLATION and USE:

-Users that only want to use the catalog tables do not need to install the package.
+Users that only want to use the catalogs do not need to install the package.
+The catalogs are available as csv and fits files in the release pages.
 The package is focused on helper functions and yaml file access.
-The catalogs are available as csv and fits files in the release pages.

 The package is installable locally via pip: